-In the personal sense, social media literacy translates to being a content creator, curator, and connector.
+In a personal sense, social media literacy translates to being a content creator, curator, and connector.
 These three C’s are the pillars of a digital personality.

 Regardless of the medium, the content should be an extension of the executive’s brand values.
 Whether it’s activism or leadership, technology or finance, social media is the perfect place to become known for a particular passion or expertise.
 An executive can even have an assistant transcribe their recorded thoughts, but the bottom line is: they must produce meaningful intellectual property.